amarlata-tect/lightning_commerce/README.md

 ## Copyright and license
 Acquia Lightning for Commerce

-   Copyright (C) 2018 Acquia Inc.
+Copyright &copy; 2018 Acquia Inc.

-   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by    the Free Software Foundation; either version 2 of the License, or
-   (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.